Ghost247-bot/cesclair/DEPLOYMENT.md

 - [ ] Generate a secure `BETTER_AUTH_SECRET` using: `openssl rand -base64 32`
 - [ ] Verify `DATABASE_URL` is correctly configured for production
 - [ ] Set `NEXT_PUBLIC_SITE_URL` to your production domain
-- [ ] Configure DocuSign credentials (if using DocuSign integration)
+- [ ] Configure SignWell credentials (if using SignWell integration)

 ### Database
 - [ ] Ensure Neon PostgreSQL database is accessible from your deployment platform